Glossary

 Does AI actually reduce time to resolution?

 Yes.
-According to Harvard Business Review, AI-assisted support teams resolve issues significantly faster while maintaining quality.
+According to Harvard Business School, AI-assisted support teams resolve issues significantly faster while maintaining quality.
 The SolarWinds 2025 State of ITSM report found that teams using generative AI resolved tickets 30% faster, averaging 22.6 hours versus 32.5 hours.
 For AI-native platforms like Maven AGI, the improvement is even more dramatic, with most tickets resolved in seconds rather than hours.

 Should I measure TTR in business hours or calendar hours?